 You do have to use another bowl to mix the apricot jam and vanilla extract together, but I think its worth it.
 The vanilla gives the jam just a little boost of flavor which adds more depth to it.

-These are honestly one of the easiest bar recipes I have ever made.
-For one its because the dough is a snap to put together.
-Just combine the flour, sugar, baking powder and cinnamon into one bowl.
+• First make the dough.
+Combine the flour, sugar, baking powder and cinnamon into one bowl.
 Next you have to cut in the butter.

 Cutting in the butter means to break up the little pieces of butter into the flour mixture without melting the butter.
 It’s easiest with a pastry cutter but you can also do it with your hands.